xjiewang/IDMA_LDPC_codes/README.md

 # IDMA_LDPC_codes

 This repository contains the parity check matrix (PCM) of LDPC codes, designed for IDMA systems.

+Matlab simulation codes may be provided in the future.

+Questions to  xiaojie.wang@outlook.de

-Please refer to and cite the following paper:
+Please refer to and cite the following papers:

 [1] X. J., Wang, S. Cammerer and S. ten Brink,  "Near-Capacity Detection and Decoding: Code Design for Dynamic User Loads in Gaussian Multiple Access Channels", submitted to IEEE.
 Trans.
 Comm.,  Feb.
 2019.